krkruk/arduino-robot-tutorial/docs/chapters/4_stepper_motor.md

 }
 ```

-There are for `#define` statements that provide a pinout as suggested in the table above.
+There are four `#define` statements that provide a pinout as suggested in the table above.
 It's a good
 practice to create constants for your pinouts.
 It's easier to change it in future and, most
 importantly, improves readability.